 If a team want a more precise scale, I’ve found this roughly corresponds to the following:

-- Just about everyone in the world has done this.
+5. Nobody in the world has ever done this before.

 As we move down the numbers, so we move through complicated work – understood by fewer people that we might consider to be experts – through to simple work that anyone can understand.